ruzzigiulio/Blog_Statistics/Homework_1.md

 A frequency distribution (histograms, line charts, bar charts and pie charts) instead shows the data in an organized way through a summary of data divided into classes that are mutually exclusive.
 For example, we could have a histogram showing the division of the players within the team based on their height.

-It is **not** possible to reconstruct a dataset from a distribution since *there is a loss* of data when passing from the dataset to the distribution, as the association between units (which make up the set of statistical units) and value is lost.
+It is **not** possible to reconstruct a dataset from a distribution since *there is a loss of data* when passing from the dataset to the distribution, as the association between units (which make up the set of statistical units) and value is lost.
 This event is wanted since we want to maintain data privacy, in fact we do not want an association between unit and specific value.
-In this process, **information is lost but knowledge is gained.**
+In this process **information is lost but knowledge is gained.**

 ### 1_A